jsgroth/CoffeePSX/README.md

 ## Software Rasterizer AVX2 Dependency

 The software rasterizer makes very heavy use of x86_64 [AVX2](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions#Advanced_Vector_Extensions_2) instructions.
-These have been supported in Intel CPUs since Haswell (4th gen i3/i5/i7) and AMD CPUs since Bulldozer (FX-41xx/61xx/81xx).
+These have been supported in Intel CPUs since Haswell (Q2 2013) and AMD CPUs since Excavator (Q2 2015).
 There is a fallback rasterizer that does not use any x86_64 intrinsics but it is extremely slow and will probably not run 3D games at full speed.

 The hardware rasterizer has no such dependency.